aoneahsan/trizlink-frontend-app-ionic-react-typescript/project-record/known-issues.md

 ## 07/09/2023 responsive ( invite member modal -> invite tab )

 - after 326px the responsive is not looking good.

+## 18/09/2023

+- reorder not working properly in menu filter of utm tags and